georglauterbach/uncore/documentation/content/testing.md

 ## Unit Tests

-All unit tests for the kernel are associated with `lib.rs` and not with `main.rs`.
+Unit tests for the kernel are associated with `lib.rs` and not with `main.rs`.
 Therefore, only one test runs when testing `main.rs` (a trivial assertion). `main.rs` is tested too when running all tests because it is easier to just use `cargo test --tests` to run all tests instead of running each tests individually.

 Unit tests run via the `#!rust #[test_case]` directive above the test: